-One teaspoon of fish eggs, then, supplies a similar amount of Vitamin D as a midday dose of Vitamin D on the skin!
+One tablespoon of fish eggs, then, supplies a similar amount of Vitamin D as a midday dose of Vitamin D on the skin!

 Vitamin A and particularly Vitamin K2 work synergistically with Vitamin D to prevent toxicity and overcalcification of the soft tissues, bones, heart, and/or kidneys, hallmark symptoms of Vitamin D overdose.

 Given this information, doesn’t it seem much more wise to use fish eggs as that big Vitamin D boost rather than potentially dangerous and untested Vitamin D drops and pills?

 The truth is that no one really knows what the long term effects of taking large doses of Vitamin D in isolation will be.
 Do you really want to be a guinea pig or do you want to use the safe and effective Vitamin D boost that the Eskimos and traditional mountain dwelling tribes of South America used when sunlight was not a readily available option?

 Where to Get Fish Eggs?

 I buy small glass jars of salmon roe at Fresh Market or higher end grocery stores for as little as ten to fifteen dollars.
 Make sure you find roe without any preservatives or colors added.
 The only ingredients should be fish roe, salt, and water.

 If you can find a fresh or dried source of caviar, so much the better!